What is bipolar disorder?

 Bipolar disorder is not your fault, and it’s definitely not the result of a character flaw.
 One possible cause could be related to the chemicals in the brain, and these problems may be genetic or run in the family.
 Some Veterans experience an increase in their bipolar symptoms related to stressful events, difficult living or working environments, or challenging family situations.

-Whatever the cause, bipolar disorder is a treatable medical condition that can affect people from all walks of life.
+Whatever the cause, bipolar disorder is a treatable medical condition that can affect people from all walks of life, including members of the military.
 Treatment helps people manage bipolar disorder symptoms and resume their daily activities.

 What are the signs of bipolar disorder?